cloudposse/atmos/website/docs/cli/commands/atmos.md

 - Use the `Tab` key to flip the "Stacks" and "Components" views.
 This is useful to be able to use the UI in two different modes:

-  * Mode 1: Components in Stacks.
+  * `Mode 1: Components in Stacks`.
 Display all available stacks, select a stack, then show all the components that are defined in the selected stack

-  * Mode 2: Stacks for Components.
+  * `Mode 2: Stacks for Components`.
 Display all available components, select a component, then show all the stacks where the selected component is configured

 - Press `Enter` to execute the selected command for the selected stack and component